mccbryan3/jenkins_demo/README.md

 ![](./images/pipeline_project.png)<br>
 24. Add the pipeline file data [jenkins_pipeline](./jenkins_pipeline) to the pipeline steps<br>
 25. Run the pipeline<br>
+    * If you recieve `Got permission denied while trying to connect to the Docker daemon socket` restart jenkins as shown above
 26. Review output<br>
 27. Add Wiz CICD Policies to the pipeline scans to make the pipeline fail for vulns.. then iac<br>